ScottishCovidResponse/hugo-book/README.md

   # Configuration for indexing can be adjusted in i18n folder per language.
   BookSearch = true

+  # (Optional, default false) Enables search function with lunrsearch,
+  # Index is built on fly, therefore it might slowdown your website.
+  SearchEnabled = false

   # (Optional, default true) Enables comments template on pages
   # By default partials/docs/comments.html includes Disqus template
   # See https://gohugo.io/content-management/comments/#configure-disqus